Bealby/lisa-fairfield/README.md

 - For mobile devices the contact form for `Forename` was cut off on iphone/se.
+This was fixed with the help of Google Development tools, where I increased the margins with the use of Bootdtrap code.

-This was fixed with the help of Google Development tools, where I increased the margins with the use of Bootdtrap code
+- For mobile devices the contact form for `Forename` was cut off on iphone/se.
+This was fixed with the help of Google Development tools, where I increased the margins with the use of Bootdtrap code.

-  -Media Queuries
-  .section-text{
-    margin-left:20px;
-    margin-right:20px;
-}
+- Further `Media Queries`were used to render images in index.html and bio.html to size the images correctly in diffrent devices as even though responsive were either too small or too large.

 ## DEPLOYMENT
 ##### [Home](#contents)